-SQL provides HAVING clause which can appear in conjunction with GROUP BY clause.
-This HAVING clause helps in retrieving the values for the groups that satisfy certain conditions.
+SQL provides HAVING clause which can be used in conjunction along with GROUP BY clause.
+This HAVING clause helps in retrieving the values for the groups that fulfils certain conditions.
 WHERE clause can also use in conjunction with HAVING clause during selection, WHERE clause filters the individual row.
 The rows are then grouped, and aggregate calculations are performed, at last HAVING clause filter the groups.

 It behaves in the same as WHERE when GROUP BY keyword is not used.
 The Group functions such as min, max, avg, sum, and count can appear in only two clauses: SELECT and HAVING clause.
-It provides a condition on the tuples associated with each value in the group of attributes.
-The only group that satisfies the condition will appear in the result.
+It provides a condition on the tuples corresponding to each value in the group of attributes.
+The only set of records that satisfies the condition will be shown as the result.

 Here also we are taking the same example as WHERE clause and considering the same ‘Sales‘ table.
 When we want to calculate the Total_sales of phone and speakers using HAVING clause, we will write the following query.

 SELECT Product, sum(Sales_amount) AS Total_sales FROM Sales GROUP BY Product HAVING Product in ('phone', 'Speakers');

 The query produces the following output where the products are retrieved first, then aggregate function (sum) is performed and at last groups are filtered unlike WHERE clause.

 When we want to find only those products where the Total_sales is greater than 1000.
 The query can be written as:

 SELECT Product, sum(Sales_amount) AS Total_sales FROM Sales GROUP BY Product HAVING sum(Sales_amount)>1000;

 This can not be performed using WHERE clause in spite of HAVING and it generates an error message because WHERE clause cannot be used with aggregate functions.